MadNLP/MadDiff.jl/README.md

 ## NLPModels API

+> [!NOTE]
-The NLPModels API requires that your `AbstractNLPModel` implementation includes the `ParametricNLPModels` API.
+> The NLPModels API requires that your `AbstractNLPModel` implementation includes the `ParametricNLPModels` API.
 Currently, only the MadNLP MOIModel is supported.
 Support for ExaModels, ADNLPModels, and NLPModelsJuMP is planned.

 ```julia